Nadezhda Alliluyeva: Professional life

 The Bolsheviks took power in Russia in November 1917 (O.S.
 October 1917), which led to the Russian Civil War.
 In 1918, Alliluyeva and Stalin moved to Moscow, joining other Bolshevik leaders as the capital was transferred there from Petrograd.
 They took up residence in the Amusement Palace of the Kremlin, occupying separate rooms.
 Stalin made Alliluyeva a secretary at the People's Commissariat for Nationalities, where he served as the head, and in May brought her and her brother Fyodor with him to Tsaritsyn, where the Bolsheviks were fighting the White Army as part of the Russian Civil War.
 Alliluyeva did not stay long there and returned to Moscow, though Stalin's involvement in the Civil War meant he was rarely at home.
 By 1921 the Civil War had ended, and in 1922 the Soviet Union was established, Lenin taking the leading role.

-Not wanting to be dependent on Stalin, Alliluyeva transferred positions and joined Lenin's secretariat.
+Not wanting to be dependent on Stalin, Alliluyeva transferred positions and joined Lenin's secretariat under Lydia Fotieva.
 This allegedly annoyed Stalin, who wanted his wife to quit her job and remain at home.
 Alliluyeva was comfortable working for Lenin and his wife Nadezhda Krupskaya, also a Bolshevik functionary, as they were more lenient about her work than Stalin: for example, Lenin knew that Alliluyeva had left school at a young age and consequently forgave her for spelling errors.

 In 1921, a few months after the birth of their first child, Vasily, Alliluyeva was expelled from the Bolshevik Party; according to historian Oleg Khlevniuk she had trouble managing family life, professional work, and party work, and was considered "ballast with no interest in the life of the party whatsoever".
 Although she was admitted back through the intercession of top party officials, including Lenin, her full status was not restored until 1924.
 Alliluyeva was concerned that if she did not work outside the home, she would not be taken seriously.
 She also desired to be qualified for any role she took up.
 After working in Lenin's office, Alliluyeva transferred to briefly work for Sergo Ordzhonikidze, a close friend of Stalin's and a fellow senior Bolshevik, and then on to the International Agrarian Institute in the Department of Agitation and Propaganda as an assistant.